 The company believes that the government's ongoing focus on homeland security will boost opportunities for business in air traffic management, cargo security, and biohazard detection, among other security functions.
 The company is also looking to grow its international sales, primarily from foreign government customers in need of its Aeronautics and Electronic Systems products and services.

 Mergers and Acquisitions

-In mid-2015 the company agreed to acquire Black Hawk helicopter manufacturer Sikorsky Aircraft for $9 billion.
-Lockheed Martin is acquiring Sikorsky from United Technologies and will integrate its operations into its Mission Systems & Training segment.
+In late 2015, the company acquired Black Hawk helicopter manufacturer Sikorsky Aircraft for $9 billion.
+Lockheed Martin bought Sikorsky from United Technologies and will integrate its operations into its Mission Systems & Training segment.

 Throughout 2014, the company spent a total of $898 million on acquisitions.
 That year it completed the acquisition of Zeta Associates, a Virginia-based specialist in technology powering critical national security missions.
 The deal enhanced its Space Systems business area and also strengthened its ability to deliver ground, air, and space-based intelligence in support of its customers’ essential missions.

 Lockheed Martin in 2014 also snapped up Systems Made Simple, a leading provider of health information technology to the US federal government.
 The acquisition allowed the company to deliver a broader portfolio of capabilities to its health care customers.
 Systems Made Simple will be integrated into the Information Systems & Global Solutions segment.